All officers hear those familiar words, and they’re likely repeated many, many times each and every day all across this great land of ours.

 Interrogation

-Interrogation is not only asking questions, but any actions, words, or gestures used by an officer to elicit an incriminating response can be considered as an interrogation.
+Interrogation is not only asking questions, but any actions, words, or gestures used by an officer to elicit an incriminating response can be considered an interrogation.

 If these two elements are in place officers must advise a suspect of the Miranda warnings prior to questioning.
 If not, statements made by the suspect may not be used in court.
 Doesn’t mean the arrest isn’t good, just that his statements aren’t admissible.